aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-ole/_index.md

         }
     }

-    // Create data object for embedding
-    IOleEmbeddedDataInfo dataInfo = new OleEmbeddedDataInfo(mstream.ToArray(), "xlsx");
+    // Create a data object for embedding IOleEmbeddedDataInfo dataInfo = new OleEmbeddedDataInfo(mstream.ToArray(), "xlsx");

     // Add an Ole Object Frame shape